mblancodev/mblancodev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## About Me
+## 👋 Hello there!
+I'm Manuel Blanco,

-👋 Hi, I'm Manuel!
 I'm a seasoned Front End Developer with a passion for creating user-friendly interfaces.
 My expertise includes:

 - **React Specialist**: 5+ years of experience in React, with a focus on creating seamless user experiences.
 - **TypeScript Enthusiast**: Proficient in TypeScript for robust and maintainable code.